jmreicha/configs/README.md

 The primary purpose of this config is to bind the keys in a similar fashion to the way they are bound in screen.

+This file should be placed into the <code>~/.tmux.conf</code> file if it is not already present.
+A tmux reload may be required.

 Reference Table:

 * <code>logout</code> close current split or window